 Asset | Approximate expected returns | Economic conditions it tends to do well in | Economic conditions it does not tend to do well in |

-Bonds have about an 80% chance of outperforming cash over the course of a few years.
-The past performance of the Bond ETF portfolio and any other security or investment strategy is not an indicator of future performance, and past performance may not be repeated.
-Comparison is for informational purposes and does not constitute investment advice.
+Bonds generally have a better chance of outperforming cash over the course of a few years.
+However, the past performance of any security or investment strategy is not an indicator of future performance, and past performance may not be repeated.
+Comparisons are for informational purposes and do not constitute investment advice.
 All investments involve risk.

 Types of bonds

 There are all sorts of different bonds out there, each with their own issuers, duration, and risk level.
-But here the types that you, a person who does not sit at a Bloomberg terminal all day in the comfort of a Patagonia vest, are most likely to come across:
+Here are the main types you're most likely to encounter:

 Government bonds

 Government bonds have historically delivered returns in excess of cash.
-Even when they don’t, they can still be very helpful as part of a portfolio, since they tend to diversify stocks when the economy struggles.
+When they don't, they can still be very helpful as part of a portfolio, since they tend to diversify stocks when the economy struggles.

 Corporate bonds

-Big companies like Coca-Cola, Warner Media, or CVS Health also issue bonds to raise cash, usually to fund projects or pay down debt.
-While they’re usually much less risky than stocks, credit rating agencies consider corporate bonds to be on a tier below bonds issued by rich countries like Canada or the U.S. That extra risk tends to turn into higher yields.
+Large companies issue bonds to access capital markets, usually to fund projects or pay down debt.
+While they're usually much less risky than stocks, credit rating agencies consider corporate bonds to be on a tier below bonds issued by rich countries like Canada or the U.S. That extra risk tends to turn into higher yields.

 Provincial and municipal bonds